Sorry, you need to enable JavaScript to visit this website.

 Organisation grants may also be provided to:

-• non-profit child and youth organisations representing national minorities in Sweden that have at least 200 members between 6 and 25 years of age and conduct community-based activities, with an adequate geographical distribution of member associations based on the organisations members
+• non-profit child and youth organisations representing national minorities in Sweden that have at least 200 members between 6 and 25 years of age and conduct community-based activities, with an adequate geographical distribution of member associations in line with their membership base.

-• non-profit child and youth organisations representing disabled young people that have at least have 200 members between 6 and 25 years of age, and that have member associations in at least three counties.
+• non-profit child and youth organisations representing disabled young people that have at least 200 members between 6 and 25 years of age, and member associations in at least three counties.

 The grant may be used to cover costs for both ordinary activities and for other items.
 Among costs for ordinary activities, the following may be included: